melaniebrgr/learning-computer-science/02-programming/02-data-structures/06-graph.md

-### Graph
+# Graph

-A simple definition of a graph is a network that helps visualise relationships between components.
-The components are refered to as vertices or nodes, and the connecting line between them are edges.
+A graph is a network that visualises the relationships between components.
+The components are refered to as vertices or nodes, and the connecting lines between them are edges.
+Graphs can be used to model and solve a large range of problems:

+- **mapping applications**: Each road intersection is a vertex and the edge between vertices are the roads between.
+- **social networks**: Each node represents and individual and the edges are the vertices between them.
+Friend recommendations are easily solve with graphs.

 > A graph `G = (V,E)` is a sert of vertices `V` and edges `E` where each edge (u,v) is a connection between vertices, `u,v ϵ V`.

 More formally, a graph is a non-linear data structure representing a pair of two sets: G={V, E}, where V is the set of vertices (nodes), and E the set of edges (arrows).
 Vertices are neightbours if an edge connects them.

 The degree of a vertex is the number of neighbours a vertex has.
-Paths are some sequence of vertices connected by edges.
+A Path is some sequence of vertices connected by edges.
 A vertex can only appear once in path and the path length is the number of vertices in it.

-Graphs can be used to model and solve a large range of problems:

-- **mapping applications**: Each road intersection is a vertex and the edge between vertices are the roads between.
-- **social networks**: Each node represents and individual and the edges are the vertices between them.
-Friend recommendations are easily solve with graphs.

-There are diferent types of graphs:
+There are different types of graphs:

 - **directed**: edges have a direction `A → B` but B does not point to A
 - **undirected**: edges are bidrectional `A → B` and `A ← B`